ibpsa/modelica-working-group/news/_posts/2021-04-26-expertMeetingVirtual.md

 be asked about their experience of using Modelica, and what are their highest priority needs.
 The expected feedback is anticipated to allow our community the better serve this user segment.

-For the draft agenda and link to registration, visit [https://github.com/ibpsa/project1/wiki/Meetings](https://github.com/ibpsa/project1/wiki/Meetings).
+For the draft agenda and link to registration, visit [https://github.com/ibpsa/modelica-working-group/wiki/Meetings](https://github.com/ibpsa/modelica-working-group/wiki/Meetings).

 Who should attend?
-Attendees are expected to have contributed to IBPSA Project 1, or plan to make contributions to the project.
+Attendees are expected to have contributed to IBPSA Modelica Working Group, or plan to make contributions to the project.
 These expert meetings are important to coordinate the work within the tasks and among the tasks.
 Therefore, participation by people who work on the project is important.
 Attendance at the Expert Meeting is required for Organizational Participants.

-See [https://ibpsa.github.io/project1/participants.html](https://ibpsa.github.io/project1/participants.html) for membership levels and
+See [https://ibpsa.github.io/modelica-working-group/participants.html](https://ibpsa.github.io/modelica-working-group/participants.html) for membership levels and
-[https://ibpsa.github.io/project1/](https://ibpsa.github.io/project1/) for tasks and work plan.
+[https://ibpsa.github.io/modelica-working-group/](https://ibpsa.github.io/modelica-working-group/) for tasks and work plan.